pylint-dev/astroid/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for submitting a PR to astroid!

-To ease our work reviewing your PR, do make sure to mark the complete the following boxes.
+To ease the process of reviewing your PR, do make sure to complete the following boxes.

--->

-## Steps
+- [ ] Write a good description on what the PR does.
 - [ ] For new features or bug fixes, add a ChangeLog entry describing what your PR does.
-- [ ] Write a good description on what the PR does.

-## Description
+- [ ] If you used multiple emails or multiple names when contributing, add your mails and preferred name in ``script/.contributors_aliases.json`` -->

 ## Type of Changes